Governor Newsom says pandemic will not slow state’s wildfire battle

 FRESNO, Calif.
-(KGPE) — California Governor Gavin Newsom says despite a pandemic, wildfire mitigation is still a top priority.
+(KSEE) — California Governor Gavin Newsom says despite a pandemic, wildfire mitigation is still a top priority.

 “We’re focused on coronavirus mitigation, trying to do our best to suppress the spread at the same time we’ve got to mitigate and suppress these fires as we move into wildfire season.
 This is top priority for our state and our legislature and our administration and I want folks to know we are not going to step back despite the economic headwinds.
 It’s our responsibility to meet this moment as well.”